Quantum gravity from the point of view of locally covariant quantum field theory: Classical theory

+where $\ph_0^\al$ define harmonic coordinates with respect to the background metric, i.e. $\Box_{g_0}\ph_0^\al=0$, $\al=0,\dots 3$ and we choose $\vr{f}$ such that $\ph_0^*\vr{f}$ is compactly supported.
+The physical interpretation of the scalar fields $\phi^\al$ has to be made clear in concrete examples.
+We will come back to this problem in our future works.

+On generic spacetimes matter fields are not necessary and it is enough to use the curvature scalars.
 Let us denote by $\beta$ the map $g\mapsto (X_g^0,\ldots,X_g^3)$ and we define \be \Phi^\beta_{\vr{f}}(g)\doteq \Phi_{\vr{f}}(g,X_g)\,. \ee Here we do not need to worry anymore if $X_g^\mu$ define an actual coordinate system or not, but we have to make sure that the support of $\vr{f}$ is contained in the interior of the image of $M$ inside $\M$ under the quadruple of maps $X_g^\mu$, for all $g$ of interest.
 To ensure that, we restrict ourselves to a sufficiently small neighborhood $\Ocal\subset\E(\Mcal)$ of the reference metric $g_0$.
-This restriction is not going to be relevant later on, as the quantisation is done perturbatively anyway.
+This restriction is not going to be relevant later on, as quantisation is done perturbatively anyway.

 Let $\Fcal(\Mcal)$ denote the algebra generated by functionals $\Phi^\beta_{\vr{f}}$ where $\vr{f}$ has compact support contained in the interior of $\bigcap_{g\in\Ocal} X_g(M)$.
 Note that elements of this space are no longer compactly supported in the sense of definition \eqref{support}, since the support of the functional derivative $(\Phi^\beta_{\vr{f}})^{(1)}(g)$ can be different for different points $g\in\Ocal$, even though each $(\Phi^\beta_{\vr{f}})^{(1)}(g)$ is a compactly supported distribution.
 They are also not local, because $X_g^*\vr{f}$ can depend on arbitrary high derivatives of the metric $g$.
 An advantage of using $\Fcal(\Mcal)$ is that the transformation law under diffeomorphisms takes a simpler form, namely